St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 We facilitate personal integration of the human, spiritual, intellectual, and pastoral dimensions necessary for authentic priestly witness and service in the image of Jesus Christ.

-All course work must be completed within five years from the date of the first course taken toward the CAS (excepting advanced-standing credits).
+All course work must normally be completed within five years from the date of the first course taken toward the CAS (excepting advanced-standing credits).
 A final GPA of 3.00 is required.

 The CAS allowed me to both broaden some of my experience in areas of particular interest and continue to be guided by extraordinary faculty.
 Nathanael Briggs, CAS ’22